The Fuelband is Nike's all-day activity monitor/pedometer bracelet, meant to track total daily steps and reward you for being active.

 iPhone App with Bluetooth Connection

 The free iPhone app lets you pair your FuelBand with your iPhone and upload your data wirelessly.
 You can watch the little NikeFuel man dance for you on your iPhone!
+The FuelBand SE uses low power Bluetooth 4.0 and syncs continuously.

 Data uploaded to the app also transfers to NikePlus.com.